olgared/Stackoverflow-2018-survey/README.md

 1. How many people come to the field being 45 and older?
 2. What is the most popular job titles within newcomers?
-3. Who has bigger starting salary newcomers under 25 or after 45?
+3. Who has bigger starting salary newcomers under 25 or over 45?